thekevinscott/thekevinscott/src/pages/exploratory-data-analysis-strategies/index.md

 The first NLP competition I looked at was the [Toxic Comment Classifcation Competition](https://www.kaggle.com/c/jigsaw-toxic-comment-classification-challenge<Paste>), which included a dataset featuring a large number of comments from Wikipedia talk page edits that been scored on a toxicity scale.

 <small><em>
-The EDAs I chose for analysis were <a href="https://www.kaggle.com/jagangupta/stop-the-s-toxic-comments-eda">Stop the S@#$ - Toxic Comments EDA</a> by Jagan, <a href="https://www.kaggle.com/rhodiumbeng/classifying-multi-label-comments-0-9741-lb">Classifying Multi-label Comments</a> by Rhodium Beng, and <a href="https://www.kaggle.com/fcostartistican/don-t-mess-with-my-mothjer">Don't Mess With My Mothjer</a> by Francisco Mendez.
+The EDAs I chose for analysis were <a href="https://www.kaggle.com/jagangupta/stop-the-s-toxic-comments-eda">Stop the S@#$ - Toxic Comments EDA</a> by <span class="name">Jagan</span>, <a href="https://www.kaggle.com/rhodiumbeng/classifying-multi-label-comments-0-9741-lb">Classifying Multi-label Comments</a> by <span class="name">Rhodium Beng</span>, and <a href="https://www.kaggle.com/fcostartistican/don-t-mess-with-my-mothjer">Don't Mess With My Mothjer</a> by <span class="name">Francisco Mendez</span>.
 </em></small>

 All three authors begin by describing the dataset and pulling a few comments at random.
 While there's no missing values, there is a lot of noise in the comments, but its unclear whether this noise will be useful in the final data analysis.

 ![Jagan plots the distribution of images per toxic category](images/jagan_category_distribution.png)
-<div class="caption">Jagan plots the distribution of images per toxic category</div>
+<div class="caption"><span class="name">Jagan</span> plots the distribution of images per toxic category</div>

 > The toxicity is not evenly spread out across classes.
-Hence we might face class imbalance problems &mdash; Jagan
+Hence we might face class imbalance problems &mdash; <span class="name">Jagan</span>

-Francisco immediately throws away words "lacking meaning" (e.g., "and" or "the").
+<span class="name">Francisco</span> immediately throws away words "lacking meaning" (e.g., "and" or "the").
 Using a biplot, he plots out in which category a particular word is most likely to fit.

-> From the biplot most of the words are organized as expected, with some exceptions, fat is associated to identity hate, which is surprissing because is the only non-race word on the bottom of the chart, there are some generic offensive words in the middle of the chart, meaning that they can be used for any awful purposes, other ones as die are exclusively associated to threat which make total sense some others as a$$ (sorry I feel uncomfortable writing it as it appear on the data) is associated with threat, on the middle left of the chart there are some unrecognizable words, which are shown using the code &mdash; Francisco Mendez
+> From the biplot most of the words are organized as expected, with some exceptions, fat is associated to identity hate, which is surprissing because is the only non-race word on the bottom of the chart, there are some generic offensive words in the middle of the chart, meaning that they can be used for any awful purposes, other ones as die are exclusively associated to threat which make total sense some others as a$$ (sorry I feel uncomfortable writing it as it appear on the data) is associated with threat, on the middle left of the chart there are some unrecognizable words, which are shown using the code &mdash; <span class="name">Francisco Mendez</span>

-Francisco then asks whether there's a correlation between typos and toxicity.
+<span class="name">Francisco</span> then asks whether there's a correlation between typos and toxicity.

 > Apparently there is, and surprisingly, mother when is misspelled is never related to hate or threat, but when it is properly spelled there are some hate and threat comments that have the word mother in it ...
 Is it that people tend to write more carefully when they are threating somebody or when they hate it?

-As Francisco digs further, he finds that in many cases, toxic comments would contain copy-pasted phrases, over and over again.
+As <span class="name">Francisco</span> digs further, he finds that in many cases, toxic comments would contain copy-pasted phrases, over and over again.
 After rerunning his analysis after removing duplicate words, he discoveres a new set of correlations.

 > Here there are some new words the ones that can be highlited are gay used mainly on threat comments and hate.
 Some general mild words as mother, hell, piece, stupid, idiot and shut are used for any toxic general purpose, meantime any derivative of the f-word is used in toxic and obscene comments.
 Also from the biplot is possible to realize that toxic and insult are similar and the least aggressive ones, while hate and threat are the most serious ones.

 All three authors utilize visualizations of the data to great effect.
 (Given the subject matter I won't embed the images but you can find them on each author's kernel.)

-Rhodium builds a histogram of character length as well as a heatmap between categories, finding that some labels are highly correlated; for instance, an insult is 74% likely to also be obscene.
+<span class="name">Rhodium</span> builds a histogram of character length as well as a heatmap between categories, finding that some labels are highly correlated; for instance, an insult is 74% likely to also be obscene.

-Jagan plots some word clouds, a heatmap, and a crosstab, observing:
+<span class="name">Jagan</span> plots some word clouds, a heatmap, and a crosstab, observing:

 > A Severe toxic comment is always toxic<br />
 > Other classes seem to be a subset of toxic barring a few exceptions

 ## Feature Engineering

-Rhodium lowercases his text, manually turns contractions into things, and manually cleans punctuation.
+<span class="name">Rhodium</span> lowercases his text, manually turns contractions into things, and manually cleans punctuation.

-Jagan plots various of his features against toxicity looking for correlations.
+<span class="name">Jagan</span> plots various of his features against toxicity looking for correlations.
 Among other things he discovers that spammers tend to be more toxic.

 ![Jagan discussing feature engineering](images/jagan_discussing_feature_engineering.png)
-<div class="caption">Jagan discussing feature engineering</div>
+<div class="caption"><span class="name">Jagan</span> discussing feature engineering</div>

-For single words and pairs of words, Jagan and Rhodium both plot the top words TF-IDF:
+For single words and pairs of words, <span class="name">Jagan</span> and <span class="name">Rhodium</span> both plot the top words TF-IDF:

 > TF stands for term frequency; essentially how often a word appears in the text ...
 You can understand it as a normalisation of the relativ text frequency by the overall document frequency.
 This will lead to words standing out that are characteristic for a specific author, which is pretty much what we want to achieve in order build a prediction model. &mdash; <a href="https://www.kaggle.com/headsortails/treemap-house-of-horror-spooky-eda-lda-features">Heads or Tails</a>